walterwhite777/Workforce-Risk-Prediction/README.md

-# Employee Risk Analytics And Prediction
+# Workforce-Risk-Prediction

 ## Overview
-This repository contains a data analytics project designed to predict employee churn and provide actionable insights for HR retention strategies.
-I analyzed 15,004 employee records, uncovering key drivers such as low satisfaction (62.5% churn rate) and low salaries.
-The project includes a comprehensive analysis, visualizations, and an interactive dashboard.
+This repository presents a workforce risk prediction project focused on analyzing employee attrition and offering actionable strategies for HR retention.
+Using a dataset of 15,004 employee records, the analysis uncovered key churn drivers such as low satisfaction (62.5% attrition) and below-average salaries.
+The project delivers a detailed analysis, visualizations, and an interactive dashboard to support data-driven HR decisions.

 ## Project Purpose
-- Identify factors contributing to employee churn using historical data.
+	•	Uncover critical factors influencing employee attrition using historical workforce data.
-- Predict churn risk for a pilot program of new employees.
+	•	Build predictive models to estimate churn risk for new employees in a pilot program.
-- Deliver insights to empower HR with data-driven retention strategies.
+	•	Provide HR teams with insights to design targeted retention and engagement strategies.

 ## Contents
 - `Employee Churn Analytics Pilot Program.pdf`: [Full Presentation](https://github.com/aliaagamall/Employee-Risk-Analytics-and-Prediction/blob/main/Reports/Employee%20Churn%20Analytics%20Pilot%20Program.pdf)